-The actual product, meanwhile, was still there, but in the background.
+The actual product was still there, just in the background.
 The stories were about the customers, but Zapier served as the backdrop to all those stories.
-Wade saw this as a much subtler and friendlier way of creating brand and product awareness—one that didn’t require hitting people over the head with an obvious sales pitch.
+Wade saw this as a much subtler and friendlier way of creating brand and product awareness – one that didn’t require hitting people over the head with an obvious sales pitch.
 As he explained to Mixergy:

-I’ll make it super in-depth so that if someone reads it, then can either just do it themselves, or they can forward it to the person on their team who’s in charge of that area and say, “Hey, Melissa in marketing.
-I want you do to this.”
+I’ll make it super in-depth so that if someone reads it, they can either just do it themselves, or they can forward it to the person on their team who’s in charge of that area and say, “Hey, Melissa in marketing.
+I want you to do this.”
 She doesn’t need to ask that person anything.
 She can just follow the post and check all the boxes.
-That’s the level of detail that we were shooting for.
+That’s the level of detail that we were shooting for.”

 Today, the Zapier blog receives more than a million unique visitors each and every month.